cronolog - phpMan

 --delay=PERIOD

-specifies the delay from the start of the period before the log file is
+specifies the delay from the start of the period before the log file is rolled

-15 minutes and a delay of 5 minutes results in the log files being rotated
+a delay of 5 minutes results in the log files being rotated at five past, twenty

-at five past, twenty past, twentyfive to and ten to each hour.
-The delay
+past, twentyfive to and ten to each hour.
+The delay cannot be longer than the

 -o